 - How to establish the sales forecasting and demand management process and make it work

-- Avoiding the pitfalls that prevent the acceptance of new ideas
+- How to avoid the pitfalls that prevent the acceptance of new ideas